marklogic/entity-services/entity-services-examples/example-versions/README.md

 We can load the new data if we wish to see it.
 It will not affect the operation of downstream applications ( ... more info about search ...)
 1. Extract using new model.
 If a data hub is able, it can re-import data with a new extraction method.
 1. Convert data using version translator.
-If re-extraction is not feasable or not desired, the version translator helps to migrate data from one model version to another.
+If re-extraction is not feasible or not desired, the version translator helps to migrate data from one model version to another.
 Keeping both envelopes (or both instances in one envelope) is an option to support client upgrade.
 1. Create up-convert transform.
 This transform, supported by es:version-translator-generate,